mlursul/RogersReview/README.md

 # Rogers Review

 *********** For Demonstration Purposes Only ***********

-This is a class project.
+*This is a class project.
 You should not rely on it as a source of legal information.
-It is likely incomplete.
+It is likely incomplete*

 ## Rogers Review Forms
 Would you like assistance filling out some of the forms required to renew your Rogers authority?